Contents:

 Wartime Coin Collection 1943: American Legacy Shown in Coins

-The Second World War demanded huge economic resources.
-Metals (copper and nickel) became strategically important for the war industry - they were used to produce weapons, equipment and ammunition.
-Under these circumstances, the countries participating in the war were forced to change the traditional methods of coinage, sacrificing the usual materials in favor of alternative ones.
+Under these circumstances, the countries participating in the war were forced to change the traditional methods of coinage.
+It was explained by sacrificing the usual materials in favor of alternative ones.
 This is especially evident in US coins from the war.

 Steel Pennies 1943

-One of the most famous and unusual coins of the period were the 1943 steel pennies.
+One of the most famous and unusual specimens of the period was the 1943 steel penny.
 These cents were minted exclusively in 1943 when the copper shortage in the United States reached a critical point.
-Usually, cents were minted from a copper alloy, but during the war copper was needed for the war industry (it was used to make cartridges and other ammunition).
-To make up for the shortage, in 1943 the government decided to switch to steel, which was coated with a thin layer of zinc to protect the metal from corrosion.

 Characteristics | Description |